helgridly/canonize/canon/immaculate-timeline.md

 ### one thing i haven't figured out

 Sometimes people I like go on a tear (or are just high-volume posters).
-I wish there was a "one person can only be max N% of displayed tweets" setting, because i feel overwhelmed when someone starts dominating my feed.
-Absent that i have to... mute and hope I remember to unmute?
+I wish there was a "one person can only be max N% of displayed tweets" setting, because I feel overwhelmed when someone starts dominating my feed.
+Absent that I have to... mute and hope I remember to unmute?
 Which I never do.

 ### mute words temporarily